 You have to lay or bury the wire around your desired perimeter.
 The transmitter is the core unit, kept inside the house, garage, or any other safe place, that controls the overall system.
 It produces signals and sends those to the collar worn by a dog.

-Invisible fences are prevalent to a portion of dog owners and experts, while another portion is afraid of it.
+Invisible fences are prevalent to a portion of dog owners and experts, while another portion is afraid of them.
 They consider the shocks inhumane.
-There are some other downsides of wireless pet containments that include dog’s fear, technological failure, bodily injury, inability to distinguish which side of the boundary or wire the dog is on, etc.
+There are some other downsides of wireless pet containment that include dog fear, technological failure, bodily injury, inability to distinguish which side of the boundary or wire the dog is on, etc.

 Are invisible containments effective?
-For more than 70% cases, you will find them quite effective, while less effective for the rest.
-Especially for the stubborn dogs, who are prone to escape, no-wire fencing idea is going to be a wrong idea in most of the cases.
+For more than 70% of cases, you will find them quite effective, while less effective for the rest.
+Especially for stubborn dogs, who are prone to escape, the no-wire fencing idea is going to be a wrong idea in most cases.

 3. Chain Link Dog Fence

 When it comes to building up a dog fence on your own, a chain link fence probably is the best option.
-Chain link fences have different names, including, wire netting, chain-wire fence, wire-mesh fence, cyclone fence, etc. These woven fences are made from LLDPE- coated or galvanized steel wire.
+Chain link fences have different names, including, wire netting, chain-wire fence, wire-mesh fence, cyclone fence, etc. These woven fences are made from LLDPE-coated or galvanized steel wire.
 The vertically run wires are bent into a zig-zag pattern to hold those bent wires to each other.
-It looks like a diamond, and therefore, sometimes called “diamond-mesh fence”.
+It looks like a diamond, and therefore, is sometimes called a “diamond-mesh fence”.

-It is one of theeasiest DIY ideas to build a dog fence, and one of the most affordable models too.
+It is one of the easiest DIY ideas to build a dog fence, and one of the most affordable models too.
 Installation should not be quite tough for you.
-Closely following up the below-stated steps can lead you to make a chain link fence–
+Closely following up on the below-stated steps can lead you to make a chain link fence:

 - Planning out the layout;